aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

     - Egress
 ```

-We use the CIDR `0.0.0.0/0` to denote that we want to allow the target pods to talk to the internet.
+We use the CIDR `0.0.0.0/0` to denote that we want to allow the target pods to talk to any IP address, and we specify port `443` as the allowed port.
 If we query for the logs again, we'll see that the error is gone.
 Moreover, if we do a `kubectl get vulnerabilityreport -n applications`, we'll see that the report for the `nginx` pod has been recently generated:

 ```
 NAME              REPOSITORY      TAG      SCANNER   AGE